Get all the latest data for Hobart

 Can I legally rent out property on my visa in Hobart right now?

-You do not need to live in Australia to rent out your Hobart property, and most overseas owners use a local property manager to handle tenant matters, maintenance, and compliance on their behalf.
+You do not need to live in Australia to rent out a Hobart home, but a foreign owner should usually appoint a local property manager and keep Australian tax records.

 We cover everything there is to know about buying and renting out in Hobart here.